minorgod/adaptive-images/readme.txt

 = CDN/Varnish/external caching service support =

 Since version 0.6.0 CDN/Varnish/external caching service support has been added as an option, in an ***experimental*** mode.
-This mode is experimental in the following ways: i) it is not thorougly tested yet ii) however, it works in almost all test cases so far iii) it bears no dangers to your isntallation iv) it adds a special url parameter to your image urls, so it is slightly obtrusive.
+This mode is experimental in the following ways: i) it is not thorougly tested yet ii) however, it works in almost all test cases so far iii) it bears no dangers to your installation iv) it adds a special url parameter to your image urls, so it is slightly obtrusive.

 Cannot work, not even in experimental mode, with CDNs which use a different subdomain for images, because these setups completely bypass WordPress when delivering images.
 Feel free to ask for details on this in the support forum.